TormStorm/jagex-launcher-linux/README.md

 ## Create custom wine prefix
 Open a terminal and type the following command<br>
-`WINEPREFIX=~/.JagexLauncher winecfg`
+`WINEPREFIX=~/.local/share/wineprefixes/JagexLauncher winecfg`

 ### Installing .NET Framework
 To install .NET Framework into a new wine prefix open a terminal and type following command<br>
-`WINEPREFIX=~/.JagexLauncher winetricks --force -q dotnet48`
+`WINEPREFIX=~/.local/share/wineprefixes/JagexLauncher --force -q dotnet48`

 ### Wine binary

 Open ProtonUp-QT and check that it installs for Lutris.
 Click add version, and under compatability tool select "Kron4ek Wine-Builds Vanilla"<br>
-Make sure the version says 8.0 before clicking install.
+Select the newest version and clicking install.

 ### Lutris